About Server

 After parsing:

-1. A new app instance is created using the given config.
+appinstance is created using the given config. - The call to

 This layer is intentionally minimal — all actual logic is delegated to the throttr::app and its contained components.